oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 # Grant Types {#obtaining-authorization}

 To request an access token, the client obtains authorization from the resource owner.
-OAuth defines two authorization grant types: authorization code and client credentials.
+This specification defines the following authorization grant types:

+* authorization code
+* client credentials, and
+* refresh token

 It also provides an extension mechanism for defining additional grant types.

 ## Authorization Code Grant {#authorization-code-grant}